Inside: To protect our kids, we have to have these essential mental health conversations with our kids right now.

 We have to explicitly tell them they are wanted.

-Why?
-So when the bullies attack them verbally and emotionally, they won’t believe it.
-They will be bully-proofed to the harsh words they will likely hear.
+So if bullies attack them verbally and emotionally, they won’t believe their words.
+They will be more bully-proofed to the harsh words they will likely hear.

 2. “I am proud of you.
 I’m so grateful you’re my daughter/son.”